Care of Restaurant Flatware

 Note: Take into consideration the type of detergent you choose.
 Certain detergents containing bleach or heavy chlorination can erode away the protective coating on your flatware.
 Avoid detergents with lemon or orange additives as they can cause corrosion of your stainless steel.
 Consult with the manufacturer of your restaurant flatware for the recommended detergents for cleaning your flatware.

 Flatware is best stored away from the cooking area in a dry place.
 Choose vertical flatware cylinders or horizontal cutlery bins with separate compartments to store types of flatware together and avoid mixing different types of metal together in one storage compartment.

 Tips for Refurbishing Flatware

 If your flatware is becoming tarnished or discolored, you can resolve this in several ways.
-One way is to use a stainless steel cleaner and a rag and massage it into your flatware.
-Then, using another clean rag, wipe the cleaner off, much in the same way you would polish silver.
+One way is to use a stainless steel cleaner and a microfiber cloth and massage it into your flatware.
+Then, using a clean rag, wipe the cleaner off, much in the same way you would polish silver.
 This helps restore the shine and removes small scratches from the flatware.

 Another way is to use olive oil as an alternative to chemical cleansers.
 Apply the olive oil to the flatware and then wipe off all the excess oil when you are done.

 The discoloration of flatware is not necessarily an indication that using the flatware is harmful to one's health.
 However, it does leave a bad impression on your customers.
 If you find that your flatware does not look new enough to cycle through service, then you can reserve it for private use or give it away.
 Unlike glassware or dinnerware, flatware may not actually be damaged to the point of needing to be discarded even though it may look a bit discolored.